bishugiri/AIFramework/README.md

 ### 1. Onboarding
 - Enter company information and context
 - Add general notes about goals and constraints
+- Save onboarding information using the save button

 ### 2. Data Readiness Assessment
 - Evaluate data inventory, digitization, and governance